Kerr black hole surrounded by a cloud of strings and its weak gravitational lensing in Rastall gravity: Kerr BH surrounded by a cloud of strings in Rastall gravity

 The area of the BH is

 and the Bekenstein-Hawking entropy of the BH can be calculated by area of the BH as follows

-One can see that the string parameter $a_0$ has the effects on angular velocity and Bekenstein-Hawking entropy by affecting $r_+$.
-However, the expression of angular velocity and Bekenstein-Hawking entropy are the same as the Kerr BH, which is different with Kerr-Newman-NUT-Quintessence BH~\cite{Sakti2019}.
+One can see that the string parameter $a_0$ has the effects to angular velocity and Bekenstein-Hawking entropy by affecting $r_+$.
+However, the expression of angular velocity and Bekenstein-Hawking entropy is the same with the Kerr BH, which is different from Kerr-Newman-NUT-Quintessence BH~\cite{Sakti2019}.